For most people, telecommuting remains a norm as we continue our lives with our work-from-home arrangements.

 Note: Payment will be received via PayPal or Payoneer.

-3) Selling Photos to Stock Image Websites
+Selling Photos to Stock Image Websites

-Sites like Shutterstock, Adobe Stock, iStockPhoto, or Getty Images allow contributors to upload their images and get paid whenever their photos are being downloaded.
+Sites like Shutterstock, Adobe Stock, iStockPhoto, or Getty Images allow contributors to upload their images and get paid whenever their photos are downloaded.

-For instance, Shutterstock pays a range between 15% to 40% of the price received.
+For instance, Shutterstock pays between 15% to 40% of the price received.

-In general, stock image websites pay about US$0.10 to US$5.80 (S$0.14 to S$8.01) per photo.
+Stock image websites generally pay about US$0.10 to US$5.80 (S$0.14 to S$8.01) per photo.

-No worries about copyright issues too.
+No worries about copyright issues, too.

 Websites generally allow copyright to be retained by the contributor while attaining the rights to license these content to customers.